 Hybrids of species from sections Parvisepalum and Brachypetalum

 Besides testing the ANNs with pictures of the sections, the networks were also tested with pictures of hybrids of species of different sections.
 This was done to test if it was possible to identify one or both of the parental species.
 It could be hard to identify both parental species because the hybrid shares a part of its morphology with the mother and another part with the father.
 Since the ANNs were not trained with pictures of hybrids, the assumption was that only one parental section would be found by the neural networks.
-Table 7 in supplementary 4 shows that most of the time the pictures were classified as one of the parental sections indeed.
+Table 7 in supplementary 4 shows that most of the time the pictures were indeed classified as one of the parental sections.
 In just one case, armeniacum x concolor using the network with Desired Error 0.00001, both parental sections were found.

 Characteristic research

 Following the results of the first run, research on the characteristics of some species was done to understand why some species or sections were hard to classify.
 The results of this research can be found in supplementary 5.
 These results show that most of the test pictures do not have all section characteristics visible.
 The results indicate also that some characteristics were shared between different sections, like broad-elliptic petals in the sections Brachypetalum and Parvisepalum.
 This could be a reason why some species were classified very poorly.
-Essential characters necessary for correct identification turned out to be the shape of the petals, the presence or absence of wards on the petals the colour of the flower and the shape of the lip (incurved or not).
-Especially the colour was often distorted (i.e. white flowers looked yellow or yellow flowers looked green) which might explain poor results obtained.
+Essential characters necessary for correct identification turned out to be the shape of the petals, the presence or absence of wards on the petals, the colour of the flower, and the shape of the lip (incurved or not).
+Especially the colour was often distorted (i.e. white flowers looked yellow or yellow flowers looked green) which might explain some of the poor results obtained.

 During this research it was also discovered that some species of the sections Barbata and Coryopedilum had only one picture in the train data.
 This could also be a reason why these species were classified poorly.
 Extra pictures of these species were added to the train data.
 This expanded train set was used to train the ANNs again.
 These new networks were tested again with the same test sets to find out if better classification results were obtained.
 The results of this experiment are described in more detail below.